Woh Lamhe...: Critical reception

-Woh Lamhe... received critical acclaim for its direction, screenplay, music and a noteworthy performance of Ranaut.

 Subhash K. Jha of Sify stated, ‘‘Woh Lamhe shows love at its painful best’’.
 Praising Ranaut's performance he wrote, ‘‘Kangana makes the story of the tormented actress cross the borders of brilliancy; Ranaut keeps a tight control over overt articulations of expressions, so that when the outbursts happen they've a whiplash effect on the audience.
 She is a hugely expressive actress with a phemomenal ability to convey torment, hurt and incredulity through the eyes, Kangana is the first female performer of Bollywood since Smita Patil and Shabana Azmi who isn't scared to strip her soul naked for the camera’’.
 Taran Adarsh of Bollywood Hungama gave the film a rating of 3.5 (out of 5) and called it a ‘‘cinematic experience’’.
 He wrote, ‘‘Woh Lamhe is a well-made emotional film that lingers in your memory even after it's over’’.
 Praising Ranaut's performance he further wrote, ‘‘Kangana gets the role of a lifetime in her second film itself and the actor sinks her teeth into it and delivers an astounding performance.
 If you've ever interacted with Parveen Babi, even briefly, you'd see a replica of the glamorous star in Kangana’’.
 Gullu Singh of Rediff awarded the film 3.5 stars (out of 5) and wrote, ‘‘The film works because the protagonist, Sana (Kangana Ranaut) has acted so brilliantly that you feel the presence of Parveen Babi from the 1970s.
 If there is one reason you need to watch Woh Lamhe, it is Kangana Ranaut.
 She is a brilliant, outstanding actress’’.